piffpaffpuff/woocommerce-delivery-notes/readme.txt

 ===  What about the product image, can I add it to the invoice and delivery note? ===

 Yes, use the `wcdn_order_item_before` action hook.
-It allows you to add html content before the itam name.
+It allows you to add html content before the item name.

 An example that adds a 50px large product image.
 Paste the code in the `functions.php` file of your theme: